-Seahawks notes: Seattle’s decision to give Carlos Dunlap more time to heal pays off vs. Washington
+Seahawks notes: Decision to give Carlos Dunlap more time to heal pays off vs. Washington

 Notes

 • Safety Jamal Adams went into the locker room in the third quarter and quickly returned to the field with at least two fingers on his left hand wrapped in athletic tape.
-Adams later revealed he’s been playing with two broken fingers.
+Adams revealed he’s been playing with two broken fingers.

 “Nothing to worry about, man,” he said.
 “I’ve been dealing with basically two broken fingers for the past couple of weeks, and it’s all good, man.
 We keep them wrapped; we keep it going.
 Whatever it takes.
 Doesn’t matter.
 It’s not going to slow me down, man.”

-• The Seahawks, no doubt, breathed a sigh of relief in the first half after a brief injury scare for DK Metcalf.
-Metcalf jumped near the back of the end zone attempting to catch a pass, then landed awkwardly with his right leg buckling.
+• The Seahawks breathed a sigh of relief in the first half after a brief injury scare for DK Metcalf.
+Metcalf jumped near the back of the end zone attempting to catch a pass, landing awkwardly with his right leg buckling.
 He momentarily held the back of his right leg while on the ground, then got up and jogged gingerly off the field.
 He was spotted by a TV camera on the sideline telling a trainer: “I’m all right.”
 Metcalf finished with five catches for 53 yards.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.